jay8park/Week-8-Assignment/README.md

 The Red Target has an Insecure Direct Object Reference vulnerability because you can see any account.
 On the salesperson page, you are able to access information about a salesperson that should not be accessible to the public.
 By changing the id in the URL, you can access salesperson information that you shouldn't be able to access.
 (Note: try a bunch of id numbers, particularly 10 and 11.
 Or, you can figure out which one to check but logging in and checking salespersons information).When I tried manipulating the URL, I was redirected to the main "Find a Salesperson" page for the other Targets.

 Vulnerability #2: Cross-Site Request Forgery
+Someone can submit a URL or a dummy page that contains a hidden form in the "Feedback" section by submitting a form.
+Then, the admin can visit the url from the "Feedback", which will submit a form to the "Edit Section" of the admin page.
 If you edit the CSRF token for the form, the form submission should be invalid.
 However, in the /staff/users page on the Red Target, the form submission goes through, even though the CSRF token has been edited.